 AES-CTR Known Answer Tests

+The Counter (CTR) mode is a confidentiality mode that features the application of the forward cipher to a set of input blocks, called counters, to produce a sequence of output blocks that are exclusive-ORed with the plaintext to produce the ciphertext, and vice versa.
+Since the Counter Mode does not specify the counter that is used, it is not possible to implement an automated test for this mode.
+The generation and management of the counter is tested through FCS_SSH*_EXT.1.4.
+If CBC and/or GCM are selected in FCS_COP.1/DataEncryption, the test activities for those modes sufficiently demonstrate the correctness of the AES algorithm.
+If CTR is the only selection in FCS_COP.1/DataEncryption, the AES-CBC Known Answer Test, AES-GCM Known Answer Test, or the following test shall be performed (all of these tests demonstrate the correctness of the AES algorithm):

-There are four Known Answer Tests (KATs) described below.
+There are four Known Answer Tests (KATs) described below to test a basic AES encryption operation (AES-ECB mode).
 For all KATs, the plaintext, IV, and ciphertext values shall be 128-bit blocks.
 The results from each test may either be obtained by the validator directly or by supplying the inputs to the implementer and receiving the results in response.
 To determine correctness, the evaluator shall compare the resulting values to those obtained by submitting the same inputs to a known good implementation.

-KAT-1 To test the encrypt functionality, the evaluator shall supply a set of 10 plaintext values and obtain the ciphertext value that results from encryption of the given plaintext using a key value of all zeros and an IV of all zeros.
-Five plaintext values shall be encrypted with a 128-bit all zeros key, and the other five shall be encrypted with a 256-bit all zeros key.
-To test the decrypt functionality, the evaluator shall perform the same test as for encrypt, using 10 ciphertext values as input.
+KAT-1 To test the encrypt functionality, the evaluator shall supply a set of 5 plaintext values for each selected keysize and obtain the ciphertext value that results from encryption of the given plaintext using a key value of all zeros.

-KAT-2 To test the encrypt functionality, the evaluator shall supply a set of 10 key values and obtain the ciphertext value that results from encryption of an all zeros plaintext using the given key value and an IV of all zeros.
-Five of the key values shall be 128-bit keys, and the other five shall be 256-bit keys.
-To test the decrypt functionality, the evaluator shall perform the same test as for encrypt, using an all zero ciphertext value as input.
+KAT-2 To test the encrypt functionality, the evaluator shall supply a set of 5 key values for each selected keysize and obtain the ciphertext value that results from encryption of an all zeros plaintext using the given key value.

-KAT-3 To test the encrypt functionality, the evaluator shall supply the two sets of key values described below and obtain the ciphertext values that result from AES encryption of an all zeros plaintext using the given key values an IV of all zeros.
-The first set of keys shall have 128 128-bit keys, and the second shall have 256 256-bit keys.
+KAT-3 To test the encrypt functionality, the evaluator shall supply a set of key values for each selected keysize as described below and obtain the ciphertext values that result from AES encryption of an all zeros plaintext using the given key values.
+A set of 128 128-bit keys, a set of 192 192-bit keys, and/or a set of 256 256-bit keys.
 Key_i in each set shall have the leftmost i bits be ones and the rightmost N-i bits be zeros, for i in [1, N].
-To test the decrypt functionality, the evaluator shall supply the two sets of key and ciphertext value pairs described below and obtain the plaintext value that results from decryption of the given ciphertext using the given key values and an IV of all zeros.
-The first set of key/ciphertext pairs shall have 128 128-bit key/ciphertext pairs, and the second set of key/ciphertext pairs shall have 256 256-bit pairs.
-Key_i in each set shall have the leftmost i bits be ones and the rightmost N-i bits be zeros for i in [1, N].
-The ciphertext value in each pair shall be the value that results in an all zeros plaintext when decrypted with its corresponding key.

-KAT-4 To test the encrypt functionality, the evaluator shall supply the set of 128 plaintext values described below and obtain the two ciphertext values that result from encryption of the given plaintext using a 128-bit key value of all zeros and using a 256 bit key value of all zeros, respectively, and an IV of all zeros.
+KAT-4 To test the encrypt functionality, the evaluator shall supply the set of 128 plaintext values described below and obtain the ciphertext values that result from encryption of the given plaintext using each selected keysize with a key value of all zeros (e.g. 256 ciphertext values will be generated if 128 bits and 256 bits are selected and 384 ciphertext values will be generated if all keysizes are selected).
 Plaintext value i in each set shall have the leftmost bits be ones and the rightmost 128-i bits be zeros, for i in [1, 128].
-To test the decrypt functionality, the evaluator shall perform the same test as for encrypt, using ciphertext values of the same form as the plaintext in the encrypt test as input.

 AES-CTR Multi-Block Message Test